Gattent History, Family Crest & Coats of Arms

 Much of the family remained in the Kent area as the Hundredorum Rolls of 1273 list Hamo de Gattane as holding lands there at that time.

 Not all remained in Kent as Thomas de Gatton was listed in Suffolk in the Curia Regis Rolls of 1219 and Mabilia de Gatton was listed in the Pipe Rolls of Bedfordshire in the same year.

 The Testa de Nevill, sive Liber Feodorum which was recorded temp.
 Henry III- Edward I, listed Robert de Gatton in Sussex and John de Gatton in Nottinghamshire.
 The scattered migration continued as by 1379, the Yorkshire Poll Tax Rolls listed Alicia de Gatton as a landholder.

 Gatton is a parish, formerly a borough, in the union, and Second division of the hundred of Reigate, E. division of Surrey.
 "This was once a considerable town, and had a castle.
 It sent two members to parliament from the 29th of Henry VI. to the second of William IV., when it was disfranchised; the right of election was vested in the freeholders and inhabitants paying scot and lot, and the constable for the manor was returning officer."
 Other sources note that Robert de Gatton, took his name from the lordship of Gatton temp.
 Henry III.

 Early History of the Gattent family

-Another 295 words (21 lines of text) covering the years 1501 and 1669 are included under the topic Early Gattent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gattent research.
+Another 165 words (12 lines of text) covering the years 1501 and 1669 are included under the topic Early Gattent History in all our PDF Extended History products and printed products wherever possible.